Events and courses

 ANZCA runs many events to benefit Fellows and trainees, including an annual scientific meeting, workshops, conferences and courses designed to encourage and support medical specialists in their training and continuing professional development.
 The College also aims to keep trainees and Fellows informed about anaesthesia and pain medicine events held around the world.

 New Zealand Anaesthesia Annual Scientific Meeting

 The 2013 NZ Anaesthesia Annual Scientific Meeting was held in Dunedin November 6-9.
-See here to see photos taken at the ASM.
+See here for photos taken at the ASM.

 There will not be another NZ Anaesthesia ASM until 2017.
 No meeting is planned in 2014.
 In 2015, ANZCA's New Zealand National Committee is holding a conference in Wellington, November 5-7 and in 2016, ANZCA will hold its main ASM in Auckland, April 29 to May 4.

 The NZ Anaesthesia Education Committee (NZAEC) offers an annual NZ Anaesthesia Visiting Lectureship Programme to promote the sharing of knowledge and experience by funding lecturers to present nominated outstanding presentations made in anaesthesia departments and practices to anaesthesia departments in regional centres.